Keene State awards several categories of grants and scholarships that don’t have to be repaid.

 Active Endowed Scholarship Application

 The annual Endowed Scholarship Application for our returning students only typically opens for applications in early February and closes in early April.
 More details can be found here.
+The renewability of endowed scholarships is determined by the donor.

 Students who might not otherwise have a chance to attend college have the opportunity to do so through the dedication and support of alumni and friends who established these Scholarship Funds.
 The College and the student recipients deeply appreciate this generosity.